 - Distinguish between the different types of usability studies

 - Establish user research goals for your usability test

 - Create a screening questionnaire to recruit study participants who match your target user profile

 - Develop a scenario and tasks for your study

 - Create a data collection plan and best practices for data collection

 - Prepare the materials required to prepare, conduct, and analyze a usability study

 - Effectively moderate a usability study session

 Designing for Accessibility

 Accessibility is an important facet of user experience.
-Designing accessible interfaces is easier if you understand the range of disabilities, key principles of accessibility, how assistive technologies work, how users actually use them, and the pros and cons of web and mobile technologies.
+Designing accessible interfaces is easier if you understand the range of disabilities, key principles of accessibility, how assistive technologies work, and how users actually use them.
 You will learn how to move beyond standards compliance to integrate accessibility in a way that creates equivalent, universally usable, and engaging web experiences for everyone.
 We'll examine the key standards including the most recent updates of WCAG, version 2.2.
 We will spend time discussing how to integrate accessibility into the UX design process.
 Also, we will learn how to design and test for accessibility on mobile devices.
 We then explore user needs, validation methods, and ways to engage users with disabilities in your user experience research process.
 By the end of the course, you will have a firm foundation on how to design and evaluate the accessibility of systems.